 |Additional electives to reach the 26 credit minimum for the major 1||0-8|

 residence and quality of work

-2.000 GPA in all LATIN courses and courses that count toward the major
+- 2.000 GPA in all LATIN courses and all major courses

 LATIN courses marked as Intermediate or Advanced count as upper level in the major.

 Students may declare Honors in the Major in consultation with the CANES undergraduate advisor.